-This course provides students with an overview of the automotive industry and a basic understanding of how each system within an automobile works.

-Students learn how to operate basic hand, power, and lifting tools as well as the major measuring instruments and devices used by automotive technicians.
-This course is intended as a first course for automotive students or as a basic core course for the entire automotive program.
+This course provides students with an overview of the automotive industry, a basic understanding of how each system within an automobile works, and automotive safety procedures.
+Topics include the use of basic automotive hand, power, and lifting tools; major measuring instruments; automobile diagnostics; and other devices and procedures used by automotive technicians.
+This course is intended for beginning automotive technology students or anyone interested in the automotive industry.
 (FT) Associate Degree Credit only and not Transferable.